selsamman/proxily-doc/docs/Introduction/intro.md

 export default observer(App);
 ```
 ## Compatability
-Because of it's use of ES6 Proxies, Proxily does not support Internet Explorer and requires 0.69 or higher of React-Native.
+Because of its use of ES6 Proxies, Proxily does not support Internet Explorer and requires 0.69 or higher of React-Native.
 Proxily is written in Typescript and targets ES6.
 Therefore, it is advisable to target ES6 in your applications and enjoy the smaller code size.
 ## Dependencies
 Aside from React and React-dom, Proxily has no dependencies.
 If you make use of Redux-saga integration then you must add redux-saga to your project and additionally events in react-native.